This blog talks through some practical advice on the development of software for medical devices

 This risk aspect is key, and throughout IEC 63204 you will see reference to risk management with specific mention of ISO 14971.

-The use of harmonized standards gives presumption of conformity with the essential requirements of the regulation.
-Theoretically you don’t have to follow IEC 62304 but you do have to meet the essential requirements, and would have to justify any alternative route.
+The use of harmonized standards gives a presumption of conformity with the essential requirements of the regulation.
+Theoretically, you don’t have to follow IEC 62304 but you do have to meet the essential requirements, and would have to justify any alternative route.

 It is worth noting that ‘state of the art’ does not necessarily imply the most technologically advanced solution; it simply embodies what is currently and generally accepted as good practice in technology and medicine.